10 Places To Go Ice Skating In Toronto

-‘Tis the season to frolic in the rinks while ice skating.
+OK, have you noticed the amount of snow we have already?
+‘Tis the season for ice skating and drinking (a few glasses) mulled wine.
 With 50 ice rinks in the city, it can be hard to choose which one to visit.
 We’ve rounded up some of our favourite places to help narrow down your options.
-Bundle up, grab your friends or yourself and visit one or all of these hot (or should we say cold?) spots for some good ol’ winter fun.
+Bundle up, grab your friends or significant other and visit one or all of these hot (or should we say cold?) spots.
+Winter has arrived, so we might as well suck it up and embrace the freezing weather.
+Now, go practice those triple axels you didn’t master last year.

 Where: 100 Queen St. West